Preyansh17/MLops-Project-Training/README.md

 # MLops-Project-Training

-This repository contains PyTorch training pipelines for aesthetic quality prediction using precomputed image embeddings, with MLflow tracking and a minimal CUDA-enabled Jupyter runtime.
+This repository contains PyTorch training pipelines for aesthetic quality prediction using precomputed image embeddings, with MLflow tracking and a minimal Jupyter container.

 ## Repository Summary